devgateway/amp/amp/src/main/resources/TEMPLATE/reamp/readme.md

 require("./styles/theme.less")
 ```
 #### Handling assets
-If your ampModule needs to read a config JSON, or load translations from a \*.po file, or any other type of asset,
+If your module needs to read a config JSON, or load translations from a \*.po file, or any other type of asset,
- place the asset inside the ampModule's folder, install the necessary WebPack loader, ex.
+ place the asset inside the module's folder, install the necessary WebPack loader, ex.

     npm install json-loader --save-dev

 Modify _webpack.dev.config.js_ so that it uses the right loader for the extension.
 Then just require the asset from
- within your ampModule:
+ within your module:
 ```js
 import config from "./config.json" if(config.userUrl){